Jiading, Shanghai: Landmarks

-The Bamboo Carving Museum, covering bamboo carving over the past 400 years since the mid-Ming Dynasty.
-It exhibits its collections and fine modern Jiading bamboo carvings.
-Bamboo carvings collected by other collection organizations and collectors are also exhibited from time to time.
-In the middle and late Ming Dynasty, Zhu He, his son and grandson initiated Jiading bamboo carving in the form of deep relief and penetrating carving, which is one of the best art products with rich cultural connotation and regional characteristics in Jiading.
+Economy

+The hotel company H World Group Limited has its headquarters in Jiading.

 Sports

 Shanghai Jiading F.C. is the district's local soccer club.

 Accommodation

 There are numerous international hotels within the Jiading district.

 Among the most famous are Sheraton Shanghai Jiading Hotel and the Crowne Plaza Shanghai Anting, the latter one being the first five star international hotel in Jiading.